ogdenpm/intel80tools/readme.txt

 updated 29-Jan-2017 (renamed asm80 files to be more consistent and simpified
 		     makefile.
-Note may move to gnu make at some point to simplifiy further)
+Note may move to gnu make at some point to simplifiy further) updated 1-May-2017  (Updated thames to support auto unix file mapping and isis error handling moved build to use gnu make including tools/isis.mk restructured plm v4.0 tree
+		     renamed several directories to be more consistent added plm80v30
+		     replaced diffbin by a more comprehensive comparison tool omfcmp added decompilation of isis v3.4 and v4.3 files added disIntelLib, dumpintel, makedepend.pl)